ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 If you are interested you can read the exact
 [EIP-1559 specifications](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

+Continue down the rabbit hole with these [EIP-1559 Resources](https://hackmd.io/@timbeiko/1559-resources).

 ## Strategies for you to reduce gas costs {#strategies-for-you-to-reduce-gas-costs}